sparkfabrik/company-playbook/content/recipes/access-k8s-sparkfabrik-cluster.md

 ## Introduction

-Since late 2016 Sparkfabrik's internal services (Gitlab, CI/CD pipelines, SparkBoard, etc) are running into a Kubernetes cluster hosted on GKE/GCE.
+Since late 2016 Sparkfabrik's internal services (Gitlab, CI/CD pipelines, SparkBoard, etc) are running into a Kubernetes cluster hosted on GKE/GCP.

 This means that all intermediate environments other than local and production (so integrations, branch builds, epic builds, etc) run in pods into a Google Cloud Engine elastic cluster.
 The following guide will help you configure your local environment so that you will be able to access services inside pods, open shells into them, read relevant logs and - ultimately - devops all the things! :)

 ## Step 1: Authentication to Google Cloud

 As said, the K8s cluster is running over Google Cloud infrastructure.
-To access it we first need to authenticate on GCE.
+To access it we first need to authenticate on GCP.
 Rejoy!
 Your `sparkfabrik.com` account is enough to perform authentication, but you'll need to open a terminal and [install `gcloud` CLI tool](https://cloud.google.com/sdk/install).
 Follow the link to get `gcloud` running on your OS.

 Once done, you can authenticate running